3.1. Choosing the power supply and motor

 - The current limit of a power supply is how much current the power supply can provide.
 Note that the power supply will not force this amount of current through your system; the properties of the system and the voltage of the power supply determine how much current will flow, but there is a limit to how much current the power supply can provide.

-- The operating voltage range of a Motoron is the range of voltages that can be supplied to the Motoron’s VIN and GND pins, which power the motors.
-The operating voltage range of the Motoron M3S256 and M3H256 is 4.5 V to 48 V. The Motoron requires a DC power supply.
+- The operating voltage range of a Motoron is the absolute range of voltages that can be supplied to the Motoron’s VIN and GND pins, which power the motors.
+The Motoron requires a DC power supply.
+The operating voltage range of each Motoron is listed on the Motoron category page and on each Motoron’s product page, both in the summary at the top and in the “Specifications” tab.

-- The continuous current per motor of a Motoron is the maximum amount of current that the Motoron can continuously provide to each motor.
-The continuous current per phase of the Motoron M3S256 and M3H256 is 2.0 A.
+- The continuous output current per channel of a Motoron is the maximum amount of current that the Motoron can continuously provide to each motor.
+The output current for each Motoron is listed on the Motoron category page and on each Motoron’s product page, both in the summary at the top and in the “Specifications” tab.

 - The rated voltage of a DC motor is the voltage at which the DC motor was designed to run.
 You can apply voltages to the motor that are higher or lower than its rated voltage, but higher voltages bring a risk of overheating the motor or reducing its lifetime.